PaoloCanofari/Seeweb-IoT-Demo-project/docs/SeewebIoTForDummies[en].md

 If a device upgrades one of its interfaces to a new major version, the previous interface is parked and its data remains dangling.
 Every API call, trigger or reference to the interface will always target the major version declared in the introspection, regardless of the fact that a more recent version might have been installed in the realm.

-The interface introspection for each device must be inserted in JSON format in the `/ interfaces` directory, located in the same path as the client's execution file.
+The interface introspection for each device must be inserted in JSON format in the `/interfaces` directory, located in the same path as the client's execution file.

 ## Triggers
 Triggers in Astarte are the go-to mechanism for generating push events.
 In contrast with AppEngine’s REST APIs, Triggers allow users to specify conditions upon which a custom payload is delivered to a recipient, using a specific `action`, which usually maps to a specific transport/protocol, such as HTTP.